quietvoice/sora-2-video-generator/README.md

 Secure web app for generating videos using OpenAI Sora API.

-Tested to work with Sora 2 API on Linux x64 & ARM (M2 Macbook Air) system.
+Tested to work with Sora 2 API on Linux x64 & ARM MacOS (M2 Macbook Air) system.

 Made with help of AI.
 ## Installation